abhaloo/Gryd-App/README.md

-# Via
+# Gryd (formerly known as Via)
 Designed by : Adeel Bhaloo, Masroor Syed, HamzahX

 CPSC 405 Software Entreprenuership

 Ever attended an event like Calgary Stampede, and have no idea what's avaliable and where to begin your day, or even worse, found youself completely lost?

-Via is an android app that allows businesses to host custom maps of their events fully fitted with navigational and scheduling capabilities that event attendees can use to find their way and plan their day.
+Gryd is an android app that allows businesses to host custom maps of their events fully fitted with navigational and scheduling capabilities that event attendees can use to find their way and plan their day.

 It is desgined to host multiple events, each with multiple vendors, giving it significant use cases such as Calgary Stampede, Car shows, Food markets etc..